antarctica/bas-style-kit-docs/site/_start/distribution.md

 {% include snippets/back-to-top.html %}

-Web fonts used by the BAS Style Kit are made available from the BAS CDN in these formats:
+Web fonts used by the BAS Style Kit are declared in their respective `@font-face` declarations.
+Font files are made available from the BAS CDN in these formats:

 * `.eot`
 * `.ttf`
 * `.woff`
 * `.woff2`

-URLs to these files are declared in their respective `@font-face` declarations.
-{: .alert .alert-info }

 ### Sub-Resource Integrity (SRI) values
 {: #{{ 'Sub-Resource Integrity (SRI) values' | slugify }} }